Last Updated on January 10, 2026 by Martina McKeough

 Pinky Toe Pain Relief – Stretch Your Shoes

-Stretching shoes to prevent blisters or pain is a way of helping to remedy the problem with tight shoes.
+Stretching shoes to prevent blisters or pain is a simple way of remedying the issue of tight shoes.
 Just remember that there is always a limit to how much you will be able to stretch your shoes either in width or length.
 Stretching is however a great solution for people who need to increase their shoe by anywhere up to one shoe size.

-There are plenty of methods to help you stretch your shoes but our favorites include buying a shoe stretcher to widen or lengthen the shoe.
+There are plenty of methods to help you stretch your shoes but my favorite is using a shoe stretcher to widen or lengthen the shoe.
 These simple devices are placed inside your shoes and can be tightened to expand the size of the footwear.
-This particular shoe widener can even help to add stretch to areas where you might have bunions or corns.

-Whilst shoe stretchers are relatively inexpensive there is another hack that you can use which is virtually free that can help to stop tight shoes.
-That is using plastic bags filled with water to expand the shoe size.
+Whilst shoe stretchers are relatively inexpensive there is another hack that you can use which is virtually free that can help to stop tight shoes and that is using plastic bags filled with water to expand the shoe size.

 Simply place a plastic bag filled with water into the area of the shoe that is causing the problem.
 Make sure that the bag is sufficient to prevent the water from bursting into the shoe.
 Then place the shoes into the freezer.
 As the water freezes, it expands and that can stretch the shoe for you.

-Finally, another solution to the tight shoe problem is using this Foot Fitter Shoe Stretch Spray.
-This needs to be sprayed onto the particular pair that have a problem to help stretch the leather, suede or canvas.
+Finally, another solution to the tight shoe problem is using a shoe stretching spray.
+This needs to be sprayed inside the particular shoes that have a problem to help stretch the leather, suede, or canvas.
 Whilst the spray is saturating the shoe material wear them around the house and they should start to expand to the shape of your foot.

 How to Stop Shoes Rubbing My Little Toe? – Wear Socks

-If you do wear shoes that are the correct size but you are still getting rubbing or blisters on your little toe then you need to think about wearing some socks in order to lessen the friction.
+If you do wear shoes that are the correct size but you are still getting rubbing or blisters on your little toe then you need to think about wearing some socks in order to reduce any friction.

-Socks can help the wearer protect their feet and help to stop blisters from forming.
+Socks not only protect your feet they help to stop blisters from forming.
 Double-layer socks or anti-blister socks in particular help prevent friction and keep your feet dry.
 Sweat has a habit of softening the skin on your toes making them more vulnerable to blisters or pain however moisture-wicking socks can help to keep your feet dry which helps to prevent blisters.

-Thick socks can also be helpful it will just depend on the space you have available in your shoes.
+Thick socks can also be helpful it just depends on the space you have available in your shoes.
 Thick socks will be more protective however if they are too bulky that can also create a problem.

 Pinky Toes Hurt in Shoes? – Invest in some Toe Sleeves

-If you want to know how to stop your pinky toe from hurting in shoes then you should also investigate toe sleeves and what they can do to help.
+If you want to know how to stop your pinky toe from hurting in shoes then you should also investigate toe sleeves.

 These are gel toe covers that you can place around your pinky toe to help protect it from blisters or friction.
-They are also great if any of your toes have a corn, callus or sore spot that is irritating the skin or causing discomfort.
+They are also great if any of your toes have soft corns, calluses or sore spots that are irritating your skin and causing little toe pain.

 These particular gel covers are flexible and help to provide cushioning.
 The gel sleeves can also be cut down to size to suit your toes so that they fit comfortably on the foot.

-If you want to stop a shoe from rubbing your little toe then other anti-blister products can also be helpful including blister prevention spray.
-A spray is a great way to form a barrier between your shoe and your pinky toe to stop blisters and help your foot from being hurt.
+If you want to stop a shoe from rubbing your little toe then other anti-blister products can also be helpful including products like Run Goo.
+Using this product is a great way to form a barrier between your shoe and your pinky toe to stop blisters and help your foot from being hurt.

-If you want to know how to stop your pinky toe from hurting in shoes then you might also need to get help by having a professional pedicure treatment.
+If you want to know how to stop your pinky toe from hurting in shoes then you might also need to get help by having a professional pedicure treatment to tackle any soft corns or calluses you may have on your feet.

 The fact is that many problems with foot pain or rubbing are caused not just by shoes but because of problems with the foot itself.
-You may have calluses or corns for example that have changed your skin and made it more prone to problems when you are walking.
+If your little toe hurts in shoes calluses and corns can be the culprit.

 A medi-pedi or medicial pedicure is a great method to treat the underlying reasons why your pinky toes might hurt.
 The professional conducting the pedicure will help you find better ways to manage your problems and remove any problem skin that is rubbing your toe.

-Whilst we have talked about toe gel covers and tape to wear on your feet it is also worth mentioning moleskin pads as a way of preventing blisters, friction and pain.
+Whilst I’ve talked about toe gel covers and tape to wear on your feet it is also worth mentioning moleskin pads as a way of preventing blisters, friction, and pain.

 Moleskin pads come in all shapes and sizes and are used as a barrier between your shoes and your feet.
-This particular set of moleskin pads have 110 for you to use and 11 different shapes so there is bound to be something that will suit your feet.
+This particular brand can be cut to the size you want and taped either to your pinky toe or to the shoe itself to stop blister formation.

-You can either stick the pad to the shoe itself or to your feet to help prevent any rubbing.
-The only thing that you need to remember is that you can’t get your feet wet whilst using them so they aren’t suitable for wearing in a pool or in a bath or shower.
+The only thing that you need to remember is that you can’t get your feet wet whilst using them so they aren’t suitable for wearing in a pool or in a bath or shower as they will eventually fall off.

 If you have never heard of a tailors bunion it is worth looking up the term as it is possible that this could be causing a problem and causing pinky toe pain.